xogusrns123/Helix-ASPLOS25/readme.md

 ## Distributed LLM Serving Real System Tutorial
 We build a prototype system for Helix using ZeroMQ as the communication framework and vLLM as the execution engine.
-In the following example, we will install all dependencies on a fresh Ubuntu 24.04 LTS system and run Helix's prototype system.
+In the following example, we will install all dependencies on a fresh Ubuntu 24.04 LTS system and run Helix's prototype system to serve LLaMa 70B in a cluster with 24 machines.

 ### Installing Dependencies
 #### Basic C++ Building Tools